 What are complication and risks of a breast lift?

 All surgeries carry associated complications and risks.
 Including: bleeding, infection, reaction to anaesthesia, changes in breast or nipple sensation, nerve damage, breast asymmetry.
-For a more detailed view please view our Surgical Consent.
+Please request a copy of our breast lift information sheet and surgical consent for more information.

 Will a breast lift make breasts smaller?